 How much is a single solar panel in the UK?

-However, please bear in mind that this is the price for a single solar panel and do not include the professional installation or any other extras e.g. pigeon proofing.
+However, please bear in mind that this is the price for a single solar panel and does not include the professional installation or any other extras e.g. pigeon proofing.

 Solar Panel Installation Calculation Scenarios: